Code-the-Dream-School/python-200/lessons/06_AI_augmentation/semantic_rag.md

 ### From text to embeddings

 Next, the text chunks are converted to vector embeddings.
 This is a key feature in modern RAG implementations.
 A vector embedding is essentially a list of numbers that uniquely represents a piece of text, audio, image or any other form of data.
 [Here](https://www.ibm.com/think/topics/embedding) is a great IBM article talking about embeddings in general and their uses.
+We've also discussed embeddings in the [Intro to AI lesson](../05_AI_intro/01_intro_nlp_llms.md).
 The embedding model used in this example is OpenAI's "text-embedding-3-small."
 You can learn more about it in the documentation [here](https://platform.openai.com/docs/models/text-embedding-3-small).
 <!-- The reason we use embeddings instead of text in LLMs and RAG is that we can perform efficient search operations that account for nuances in context that would be very difficult or even impossible in the text space. -->

 <!-- There are many embedding models out there that map text to vectors.
 The model has been trained on the corpus of text in the internet. -->